N0Dr4m4L4m4/amd/README.md

 # First steps
 ## 1) Initialize the database
-1. move to the directory `ini_script` and copy all of the code inside the initializtaion script called `ini_script.sql` to your database
+1. move to the directory `ini_script/` and copy all of the code inside the initializtaion script called `ini_script.sql` to your database
 2. execute the code to initialize the the database, the database should output something like: '30 records of test data got successfully inserted'

 ## 2) Install Python, as well as psycopg2 and PyQT5